Andrea Sottil: Playing career

+Coaching career

 Soon after retirement, Sottil passed the category 2 (UEFA A) coaching exam in June 2011.
-Later in the summer he was appointed new head coach of Lega Pro Prima Divisione club U.S. Siracusa, with the goal of leading the ambitious Sicilians into the battle to promotion in the Serie B league.
+Later in the summer, he was appointed new head coach of Lega Pro Prima Divisione club Siracusa, with the goal of leading the ambitious Sicilians into the battle for Serie B promotion.

-In 2012, he was the coach of Gubbio in Lega Pro Prima Divisione.
-In 2013, he is the coach of A.C.
-Cuneo in Lega Pro Seconda Divisione.
+In 2012, he was hired as the coach of Gubbio in Lega Pro Prima Divisione.
+In 2013, he was appointed the coach of Cuneo in Lega Pro Seconda Divisione.
 He was fired on 7 January 2014.
-Ezio Rossi replaced Sottil on the next day.
+Ezio Rossi replaced Sottil the next day.

-In 2015 Sottil returned to Siracusa for A.S.D.
-Città di Siracusa.
-The club was promoted to Lega Pro as Siracusa Calcio.
-He left the club in the summer 2017.
+In 2015, Sottil returned to newly-promoted Siracusa, leaving the club in the summer of 2017.

 He was re-hired by Livorno on 8 April 2018 after getting fired earlier in the same season.

-On 5 July 2018, he was appointed new coach of Catania.
+On 5 July 2018, he was appointed the new coach of Catania.
 He was fired from Catania on 2 July 2019.

 On 7 July 2020, he took his first Serie B managerial role, being named Nicola Legrottaglie's successor at the helm of Pescara in a last-ditch attempt to save the club from relegation.
-He guided Pescara to safety after defeating Perugia on penalties in a two-legged playoff, but was not confirmed for the next season.
+He guided Pescara to safety after defeating Perugia on penalties in a two-legged playoff and was eventually not confirmed for the next season.

 On 23 December 2020, he took over as the new head coach of relegation-threatened Serie B side Ascoli, becoming the third manager of the season for the Bianconeri.
-After guiding Ascoli for two seasons, and reaching the promotion playoffs in his final one in charge of the club, on 6 June 2022 Sottil left the Picchio by mutual consent.
+After guiding Ascoli for two seasons, and reaching the promotion playoffs in his final one in charge of the club, on 6 June 2022, Sottil left the Picchio by mutual consent.
 The following day, he was announced as the new head coach of Serie A club Udinese.

+After guiding Udinese to a mid-table placement in the 2022–23 Serie A campaign, Sottil was dismissed on 24 October 2023 after failing to achieve any wins in the first nine games of the season, leaving Udinese in the relegation zone.

+On 20 June 2024, Sottil signed a two-year contract with Serie B club Salernitana.
+However, he parted ways with Salernitana just a few days later, on 2 July, following the collapse of a planned club takeover and the subsequent decision to shrink the budget for the upcoming season.

+On 30 August 2024, Sottil was hired as the new head coach of Serie B club Sampdoria, replacing Andrea Pirlo.
+He was dismissed just a few months later, on 9 December 2024, after failing to improve the team's results.

+On 16 June 2025, Sottil was announced as the new head coach of Serie B club Modena.